Vice President Mike Pence to visit Raleigh, Cary on Thursday

-RALEIGH (WTVD) -- Vice President Mike Pence will be in the Triangle today to support an anti-abortion rights group event and later, attend a law enforcement-appreciation gathering.
+RALEIGH, N.C.
+(WTVD) -- Vice President Mike Pence is expected to appear at Christ Baptist Church in for a fireside chat with the Susan B. Anthony List organization, which promotes anti-abortion rights leaders.

+Several North Carolina Republican leaders participated in the event, including Sen. Thom Tillis, Lt.
+Gov. Dan Forest, who is running for Governor, and Mark Robinson, who is running for lieutenant governor.

-Pence will be in Raleigh to continue the multi-state Life Wins!
-Tour with the Susan B. Anthony List leaders.
+Pence's Raleigh visit is part of the multi-state Life Wins!
+Tour with the Susan B. Anthony List organization.

+The vice president's office sent a news release saying he'll be "highlighting President Trump's record as the most pro-life president ever."

-Pence will be joined by Lt.
-Gov. Dan Forest and Senator Thom Tillis at Gateway Women's Care on Hillsborough Street at 11 a.m.
-At noon, the group will be at the tour event at Christ Baptist Church on Newton Road.
-The event will be hosted by North Carolina native Marjorie Dannenfelser, SBA List President.
+Pence was joined by Forest and Tillis at Gateway Women's Care on Hillsborough Street before going to Christ Baptist Church on Newton Road.
+The event was hosted by North Carolina native Marjorie Dannenfelser, SBA List President.

+Besides supporting the anti-abortion rights group event, Pence is set to attend a law enforcement-appreciation gathering.

-At 2 p.m., Pence will make his way to a "Cops for Trump" event in Cary.
+At 2 p.m., Pence is scheduled to make his way to a "Cops for Trump" event in Cary.
 Pence is accepting the endorsement of the Southern States Police Benevolent Association.

+Meanwhile, abortion-rights activists protested Pence's visit to Gateway Women's Care in Raleigh.
+Members of the Triangle Abortion Access Coalition organized a rolling protest with drivers honking their horns outside Gateway while the vice president visited.

+"While he is here to kind of rally the anti-abortion vote, we're letting him know that pro-choice folks do vote and we vote in support of abortion rights and access," said Kelsea McLain, of the Triangle Abortion Access Coalition.
+"Women vote and we know and we're aware when you're attacking our essential freedoms."

 Last week, President Trump made a surprise visit to the Republican National Convention in Charlotte.
 After the convention, Trump and his daughter Ivanka Trump visited a Farmers to Families Food Box program site in Mills River, speaking to a packed crowd.
 Trump visited a Morrisville FUJIFILM facility working on a COVID-19 vaccine in July.